DjangoForAll/Django-Course/Level_1/Content/2_Introduction_to_version_control_systems_pt1/Content.md

 ## The Problem

-To understand the value of VCS lets take a short example, One day, your teacher divided your class into small groups to prepare a long report on something old (probably), You being the _technical guru_ of the group suggested that your group complete the whole thing with computers and share the works over email, sounds really cool right? ...fast forward some weeks and now you have a million emails and no idea on who contributed what or which one is the latest copy.
+To understand the value of VCS lets take a short example, For a class project report, your teacher divided your class into small groups, You being the _technical guru_ of the group suggested that your group complete the whole thing with computers and share the works over email, sounds really cool right? ...fast forward some weeks and now every team member has diffrent version of the project, tons of emails and no idea on who contributed what or which one is the latest copy.

-Now think of organizations with thousands of employees working on the same project, thousands of changes being made everyday, there has to be some system to keep track of changes to ensure that things dont turn into lava overnight.
+Now think of organizations with thousands of employees working on the same project, thousands of changes being made everyday, there has to be some system to keep track of changes to ensure that things dont break overnight.
 This is where version control systems shine.

-Now that we have a general idea of why we need Version Control Systems, lets dive a little deeper and understand exactly what else can it provide.
+Now that we have a general idea of why we need Version Control Systems, lets dive a little deeper and understand exactly what it provide.

 ## Git